Medically Reviewed byDr. Dhanushika Dilshani

 FormatComparison Directory

-For those dealing with pelvic discomfort, every step can feel like a gamble.
+For those dealing with pelvic discomfort, every step can feel like a challenge.
 Sacroiliac (SI) joint pain—that dull, deep ache located just below your beltline on one side—can make walking, climbing stairs, or rolling over in bed feel incredibly difficult.
-Because the SI joint sits at the junction of the spine and the pelvis, any instability there reverberates through your entire body.
+Because the SI joint sits at the junction of the spine and the pelvis, any dry, aggravated Vata there reverberates through your entire lower body.

-To achieve true sacroiliac joint pain relief, you need to combine targeted structural nourishment with active stability.
-By merging the warming, deep-tissue lubrication of Ayurvedic Kati Basti with the precise mechanics of physical therapy pelvic stabilization drills, we can stabilize the pelvis.
-This guide explains how this dual therapy accelerates healing.
+To achieve true sacroiliac joint pain relief, you must focus on targeted structural nourishment and local oleation.
+By utilizing the warming, deep-tissue lubrication of Ayurvedic Kati Basti, we can pacify Vata dosha and support the pelvic ligaments.
+This guide explains how this traditional oil pool therapy restores comfort.

 30% Of chronic lower back cases stem from the SI joint